lhysin/cws/item-serverless/README.md

 aws lambda
-(by serverless with CloudFormation.)
 ===================
 ### item-serverless
 #### by python3.9 with Serverless Framework

-The open-source, application framework to easily build serverless architectures on AWS Lambda & more.
+##### The open-source, application framework to easily build serverless architectures on AWS Lambda & more.
 -------------------
 ```
 # Linux, macOs (When you deploy codes)